We provide confidential counselling, psychological interventions and support to our clients with a range of emotional and health concerns

 If you are a member of a private health fund, you may be eligible for a rebate; please note that if you are receiving a private health fund rebate, the Medicare rebate facility cannot be accessed as well; the Medicare rebate and a private health fund rebate cannot be used together.

 Terms and conditions for access to benefits from private health funds vary dependant upon your level of cover; usually you would need to be covered by “ancillary benefits insurance” or an “extras table”.
 Some private health funds require a medical referral and may only offer a rebate for a visit to a Recognised Provider (for example a psychologist approved by them).
-For further information, please contact your private health fund directly or visit The Australian Psychology Society.
+For further information, please contact your private health fund directly.

 It may also be helpful to discuss managing your medical expenses with your financial adviser or accountant.